 Additionally, CMS audits Medicare Advantage plans for documentation to support RAF-related payments for enrollees chosen at random.
 The Medicare Advantage plans ask providers to submit the underlying documentation for members that they serve.
 It is possible that claims associated with members with higher RAF scores could be subject to more scrutiny in a CMS or plan audit.
 There is a possibility that a Medicare Advantage plan may seek repayment from us, our ACOs, or our Medical Groups should CMS make any payment adjustments to the Medicare Advantage plan as a result of its audits.
+CMS has indicated that payment adjustments will not be limited to RAF scores for the specific MA enrollees for which errors are found but may also be extrapolated to the entire MA plan subject to a particular CMS contract.
+Based on a final rule issued by CMS in January 2023, although 2011 to 2017 plan years are still subject to audit, overpayments to MA plans that are identified as a result of a Risk Adjustment Data Validation, or RADV, audit will only be subject to extrapolation for plan year 2018 and any subsequent plan year.
+In addition, CMS will not apply an adjustment factor, known as Fee-For-Service, or FFS, Adjuster in RADV audits to account for potential differences in diagnostic coding between the Medicare Advantage program and Medicare FFS program.
+Although we are continuing to assess the potential impact this final rule may have on our business and operations, such adjustments could adversely affect our revenue, financial conditions and results of operations.

-In addition, we may face civil and criminal liability under healthcare fraud and abuse laws, including, without limitation, the False Claims Act.
+Moreover, we may face civil and criminal liability under healthcare fraud and abuse laws, including, without limitation, the False Claims Act.
 By way of example, in 2018, the Department of Justice, or the DOJ, reached a \$270 million settlement agreement with HealthCare Partners Holdings, LLC based upon the organization's internal coding policies and provider education that resulted in the submission of inappropriate diagnosis codes, and the inappropriate capture of historical diagnoses both of which inflated the organization's RAF scores and resulted in inflated payment rates.
 The DOJ alleged that such submissions constituted a civil False Claims Act violation.
-More recently, in August 2021, Sutter Health agreed to pay \$90 million to resolve allegations that it violated the False Claims Act by knowingly submitting inaccurate information about health status of beneficiaries enrolled in Medicare Advantage plans and entered into a five-year Corporate Integrity Agreement with the OIG.
+In August 2021, Sutter Health agreed to pay \$90 million to resolve allegations that it violated the False Claims Act by knowingly submitting inaccurate information about health status of beneficiaries enrolled in Medicare Advantage plans and entered into a five-year Corporate Integrity Agreement with the OIG.
+More recently, in September 2023, the Cigna Group agreed to pay \$172 million to settle False Claims Act allegations arising from its chart review program whereby it allegedly added diagnosis codes to its Medicare Advantage enrollees, thereby increasing RAF scores without removing diagnosis codes which were no longer applicable or supported by the chart review.